-Figure 1: Energy levels, dynamics and electronic properties of the key excited states of 1D piconjugated polymers of $C{2h}$ molecular symmetry. a.
+Figure 1: Energy levels, dynamics and electronic properties of the key excited states of 1D piconjugated polymers of C{2h} molecular symmetry. a.
 Schematic of energy levels and dynamics measured in the pump-push-probe experiments detailed in the main text (pump - green arrow; push - blue arrow).
-Because of the ${}^{1}(TT)$ amplitudes in the $S{1}(2{}^{1}A{g}^{-})$ wavefunction, this state can be tracked and selectively projected into the triplet-pair manifold by pushing the excited-state absorption transition $^{1}(TT) - ^{1}(TT)^{}$ .
-The spatially separated triplet-pairs ( $^{1}[T...T]$ ) appear from relaxation of $^{1}(TT)^{}$ (a $B{u}$ symmetry state). b.
-Some possible electronic configurations of the frontier molecular orbitals that are superposed together by the configuration interaction into the low lying S1 (2Ag-) wavefunction.
+Because of the 1(TT) amplitudes in the $S_1 (2^1A_g^-)$ wavefunction, this state can be tracked and selectively projected into the triplet-pair manifold by pushing the excited-state absorption transition 1(TT) - 1(TT).
+The spatially separated triplet-pairs (1[T...T]) appear from relaxation of 1(TT) (a B_u symmetry state). b.
+Some possible electronic configurations of the frontier molecular orbitals that are superposed together by the configuration interaction into the low lying S1 (21A_g-) wavefunction.
 Red arrows indicate 'hole' excitations, electrons are shown in blue.
-1eh indicates an electronic configuration containing one electron-hole pair in an excitonic spin-singlet state.
-The singlet (TT) configuration is a doubly excited configuration that can be seen as a pair of low energy triplet excitons with anti-aligned spins. c.
+1eh indicates an electronic configuration is a doubly excited configuration that can be seen as a pair of low energy triplet excitons with anti-aligned spins. c.
 Illustrative sketch of some possible spatial wavefunctions of electrons and holes for the configurations shown in b.
-The transition we stimulate with the push pulse is derived from the transition of single, isolated triplets, i.e. it represents an excitation of a single triplet component within the $2^{1}A{2}^{-}$ $^{1}$ (TT) state (as opposed to an excitation of the entire multiexciton into a putative T\T\ configuration).
-Furthermore, the push chiefly acts on the (TT) part of the wavefunction (bottom) and not the 1eh (or leh') amplitudes (top).
-A mechanism is suggested for the push-induced separation of the triplet-pairs from (TT)\, whereby one of the excited triplets is highly delocalised, promoting relaxation channels that separate the triplets far enough apart to behave as near-free particles.
+The push pulse is resonant with a transition derived from the single-triplet absorption T1-T and chiefly acts on the 1(TT) part of the wavefunction (bottom) and not the 1eh (or 1eh') amplitudes (top).
+A mechanism is suggested for the push-induced separation of the triplet-pairs from 1(TT), whereby one of the excited triplets is highly delocalised, promoting relaxation channels that separate the triplets far enough apart to behave as near-free particles.
 We note that the triplet spins remain correlated (red circles) in this process, as described in the main text.

 Topochemically polymerised polydiaceytlene (PDA) chains can take two different geometrical conformations, nominally referred to as the 'red' and 'blue' phases.
-In the former case the $2^1A_g^-$ state lies above a 'bright' state of $1^1B_u^+$ symmetry, whereas for the 'blue' phase this arrangement is reversed and chains are non-luminescent.
-In this work we deal exclusively with the more correlated and SF active 'blue' chains.
-Uniquely we study chains a few micrometres long, embedded in a crystal of their diacetylene monomer, highly ordered and isolated from one another (~100 nm).
+In the former case the 21Ag state lies above a 'bright' state of 11B_u+ symmetry, whereas for the 'blue' phase this arrangement is reversed and chains are non-luminescent.
+In this work we deal exclusively with the more correlated and SF active^{26,55,61} 'blue' chains.
+Uniquely we study chains a few micrometres long, embedded in a crystal of their diacetylene monomer, highly ordered and isolated from one another (~100 nm)62.
 Figure 2b shows the absorption spectrum of a PDA crystal with light polarised parallel, perpendicular and at 27.5° with respect to the long axis of the chain.
-When light is polarised parallel to the double and triple bond axis, the absorption is maximum with a strong zero-phonon line observed around ~635 nm (1.95 eV), and a vibronic progression out to 530 nm (2.35 eV).
+When light is polarised parallel to the double and triple bond axis, the absorption is maximum with a strong zero-phonon line observed around ~635 nm (1.95 eV), and a vibronic progression out to 530 nm $(2.35 \text{ eV})^{62}$.
 On rotating the polarisation of light, the absorbance is reduced to zero within the resolution of our instrument, evidencing a near perfect orientation of chains (see X-ray diffraction; SI, Figure S1).
-This near absence of structural disorder extends to the electronic properties highlighted by the high oscillator strength (~10 cm-1), strong coupling between the monomer units and macroscopic exciton coherence lengths.
-PDA can therefore be considered as an ideal model system to investigate the excited state properties of pi-conjugated polymers and the links between SF and correlated electronic excitations across nm-μm and fs-ps scales.
+This near absence of structural disorder extends to the electronic properties highlighted by the high oscillator strength ($\sim 10^6$ cm-1), strong coupling between the monomer units and macroscopic exciton coherence lengths^{63,64}.
+PDA can therefore be considered as an ideal model system to investigate the excited state properties of pi-conjugated polymers and the links between SF and correlated electronic excitations across nm-um and fs-ps scales.